Wafer Tumbler Locks

-This lock is often mistaken for a Wafer Tumbler lock makes use of flat wafers to bar a locking mechanism from being operated.
-The flat wafers inside will only give way to the right set of keys., but they are actually very different.
-The
+This lock is often mistaken for a Disc Tumbler lock, but they are actually very different.
+The Wafer Tumbler lock makes use of flat wafers to bar a locking mechanism from being operated.
+The flat wafers inside will only give way to the right set of keys.

 Pin Tumbler locks bear a resemblance to Wafer Tumblers because their mechanism operate on similar principles.
-But the wafer tumbler is different because the wafer located in itsis usually a single piece, unlike that of a pin tumbler where the pin comes in multiple pieces.
+But the wafer tumbler is different because the wafer located in its lock is usually a single piece, unlike that of a pin tumbler where the pin comes in multiple pieces.

 How do Wafer Tumbler Locks work?

 A series of flat wafers can be found inside a cylindrical wafer tumbler.
 Their purpose is to hold in place a cylindrical plug.
 These wafers are usually spring-loaded and fixed into upright slots inside the plug.
 This arrangement causes the wafers to protrude into wide grooves that are diametrically opposed and situated in the lock’s outer casing.
 The protruding wafers stuck in the wide grooves stop the rotation of the plug until the right key is inserted to unlock it.